See, Play and Learn

 - Preventing Dental Caries in Children from Birth Through Age Five Years (U.S. Preventive Services Task Force) - PDF

-- Seal Out Tooth Decay (National Institute of Dental and Craniofacial Research) Also in Spanish
+- Seal Out Tooth Decay (National Institute of Dental and Craniofacial Research) - PDF

-- Tooth Decay Process: How to Reverse It and Avoid a Cavity (National Institute of Dental and Craniofacial Research) Also in Spanish
+- Tooth Decay (National Institute of Dental and Craniofacial Research) Also in Spanish